 Planting Axillaris Liners

-We recommend planting one rooted liner per 4-inch container.
+We recommend planting three rooted liners per 4-inch container.
 Use a well-drained succulent media and completely bury the ellepot in the center of the container.

 Rooted Cuttings